digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 Consistency
 +++++++++++

+Consistency consists of two parts:

-Intuitively, consistency requires contracts to be created before they are used, and that they cannot be used once they are consumed.
+#. :ref:`Contract consistency <da-model-contract-consistency>`: Contracts must be created before they are used, and they cannot be used once they are consumed.

+#. :ref:`Key consistency <da-model-key-consistency>`: Keys are unique and key assertions are satisfied.

 To define this precisely, notions of "before" and "after" are needed.
 These are given by putting all actions in a sequence.
 Technically, the sequence is obtained by a pre-order traversal of the ledger's actions,